Drug Interactions between Cymbalta and methylprednisolone

 - Cymbalta is used to treat the following conditions:

-- Methylprednisolone is a member of the drug class glucocorticoids.
+- Methylprednisolone is in the drug class glucocorticoids.

 - Adrenogenital Syndrome

 - Atopic Dermatitis

 - Dermatologic Lesion